bwinnacott/SNP-Pipeline/README.md

 for each project and add all associated sample fastq files to it.
 Once fastq files are added to the created directory, the specific sample input details for the project need to be added to [this table](config/samples.tsv).
 More info [here](config/).

-Additionally, add the reference assembly file and, if running in "RNA" mode, a gene annotation file to a user specified directory in the [resources](resources/) folder.
+Additionally, add the reference assembly file and, if running in "RNA" mode or using SnpEff, a gene annotation file to a user specified directory in the [resources](resources/) folder.
 Again, create a directory that represents the project in question (i.e., if working with mouse samples, a simple directory named "mouse_GRCm39" would hold the file(s)).
 Once the reference indexes for a given organism are initially created, they can be reused with future executions of the pipeline, without the need to recreate them (Snakemake will auto detect).